Hi there! Raised in Southborough, Massachusetts, Meghan is an artist based in New York City with roots in Boston.

 When not performing, Meghan enjoys spending time with her friends, family, and basset hounds, Stella & Clifford, watching countless dance videos, and running.

-In February 2020, Meghan was cast in her first New York City production, Killing Mom, a poignant comedy and new play by Megan Smith-Harris with Jessica Jennings as director.
-Meghan was ecstatic to begin rehearsals playing Kat, a blue-haired goth teenager with a lot of mommy issues.
-However, due to COVID-19, the production has unfortunately been postponed.
-In an exciting update, the play has been added to the Kilroys List 2020, which you can find here.
+In February 2020, I was cast in my first New York City production, Killing Mom, a poignant comedy and new play by Megan Smith-Harris with Jessica Jennings as director.
+I was ecstatic to begin rehearsals playing Kat, a blue-haired goth teenager with a lot of mommy issues.
+However, due to COVID-19, the production was unfortunately postponed.
+In an exciting update, the play was added to the Kilroys List 2020, which you can find here.
 You can also check out the Killing Mom production website here...

-Be on the lookout for Meghan as one of the Principal Dancers in Greta Gerwig’s Oscar-nominated film, Little Women (Columbia Pictures), which was released in theaters nationwide on December 25th, 2019.
+Christmas magic?
+Dancing with my idol, Emma Watson?
+Petticoats & 27 button jackets & my first time on a feature film set??
+I had the time of my life as one of the Principal Dancers in Greta Gerwig’s Oscar-nominated film, Little Women (Columbia Pictures), which was released in theaters nationwide on December 25th, 2019.
+Be sure to look for my bobbing blonde head at the Gardiner Ball Scene (when Laurie and Jo meet) in the first ten minutes of the film.
 Watch the official trailer here…

 A CHRISTMAS CAROL

-In April 2019, Meghan was brought onboard as the Choreographer for Snowgirl, a new play by Rosie McInnes that was developed at Central Square Theater in Cambridge, MA.
-This was Meghan’s first choreography project for which she devised movement for a work-in-development.
+In April 2019, I was brought onboard as the Choreographer for Snowgirl, a new play by Rosie McInnes that was developed at Central Square Theater in Cambridge, MA.
+This was my first choreography project for which I devised movement for a work-in-development.
 On November 11th, 2019 Snowgirl had its first workshop production and world premiere as part of the Nora Theatre’s “That’s What She Said” series.